Connect With Us

 Shopping for Second Home Mortgage Rates

-Compare offers from at least three lenders Consider both rate and closing costs Ask about discount points to lower your rate Review loan estimates carefully Work with lenders experienced in second home financing
+Interest rates and terms vary significantly among lenders for vacation home mortgages.
+To find the best deal: compare offers from at least three lenders, consider both rate and closing costs, ask about discount points to lower your rate, review loan estimates carefully, and work with lenders experienced in second home financing.

 Tax Implications of Second Home Ownership

-You can typically deduct mortgage interest on up to $750,000 of combined mortgage debt Property taxes are deductible up to the $10,000 SALT cap If you rent the property, different rules apply based on usage days Capital gains treatment differs from primary residences
+Owning a second home affects your taxes differently than your primary residence.
+You can typically deduct mortgage interest on up to $750,000 of combined mortgage debt.
+Property taxes are deductible up to the $10,000 SALT cap.
+If you rent the property, different rules apply based on usage days.
+Capital gains treatment differs from primary residences.

 Consult a tax professional to understand how second home ownership impacts your specific situation.
+This isn't DIY territory.

 Key Takeaways About FHA Loans and Second Homes